One Tin Soldier: Other recordings

+In 1969, British singer Karen Young recorded it, reaching 74 on the Australian charts.

+John Kurtz recorded it for ABC records in 1973.

 A version recorded by Guy Chandler (titled "One Tin Soldier [The Legend of Billy Jack]") was released in the summer of 1973.

 A version sung by Cher, with a video created by animator John David Wilson was produced for The Sonny & Cher Comedy Hour.

 Roseanne Barr parodied the song on her 1990 album I Enjoy Being a Girl.

-Delores Laughlin sang an abbreviated version of the song during the end credits of the film sequel "Billy Jack Goes to Washington"(1977).
+Delores Laughlin sang an abbreviated version of the song during the end credits of the film sequel Billy Jack Goes to Washington (1977).

 The song has been covered by other artists, including Billy Strings, Mad Parade, Gimp, Me First and the Gimme Gimmes, Bushman, and Killdozer.
 Actress Brittany Murphy, in character as Luanne Platter, sang the song on the King of the Hill soundtrack.
 This song was also covered by Voices for Peace, a band consisting of a group of voice actors including Greg Ayres and Tiffany Grant.
 Abigail and Milly Shapiro covered the song for their live album Live Out Loud.

-Toronto hardcore punk band, Direct Action, included a cover of the song on their "Trapped in a World" LP (1985).
+Toronto hardcore punk band Direct Action included a cover of the song on their Trapped in a World LP (1985).

+Awards and recognition

+In 1972, "One Tin Soldier" was one of the 99 most-performed songs in the BMI repertoire licensed for public performance.
+Accordingly, BMI awarded Citations of Achievement to writers Lambert and Potter, and publisher ABC/Dunhill Music, Inc.

+Skeeter Davis' 1972 recording earned her a Grammy nomination for Best Female Country Vocal Performance.

+By mid-1973, "One Tin Soldier" had been added to 20 hymn books—religious and secular.